cuihangworld/MachineLearning/README.md

 # MachineLearning
-Complete algorithm implementation of Machine Learning refer to statistics theory.
+Complete algorithm implementation of Machine Learning refer to Statistics Theory by Doctor Hang Li.